ChaoLiRV/modelpipeline_spark/README.md

 val model_gbt = final_pipeline_gbt.fit(trainingData)
 ```
 #### Model Evaluation
-Since this is a binary classification task, the area under the _ROC_ curve is calculated to measure the model performance.
+Because this is a binary classification task, the area under the _ROC_ curve is calculated to measure the model performance.
 In addition, the gradient boosting models are also evaluated against the vanilla version model's logistic regression.
 ```scala
 // benchmark model performance var lr = new classification.LogisticRegression().setMaxIter(100).setElasticNetParam(1).setRegParam(0.001)